 Travel Health Certificates

-Did you know that traveling with your pet across state borders and internationally, requires special documentation?
+Did you know that traveling with your pet across state borders and internationally, requires special travel documentation?

-THIS DOCUMENTATION OFTER REQUIRES THE APPROVAL OF A USDA CERTIFIED VETERINARIAN.
+THIS DOCUMENTATION OFTEN REQUIRES THE APPROVAL OF A USDA CERTIFIED VETERINARIAN.

-Veterinarians with USDA certification have received specialized training in the processes associated with animal import and export.
+Veterinarians with USDA certification have received specialized training in the processes associated with animal import and export requirements.

-Dr. Deeb is a USDA-accredited veterinarian, who will be able to advise you, and provide you with the required paperwork to allow you and your pet to safely reach your intended destination.
+Dr. Deeb is a USDA-accredited veterinarian, who will be able to advise you, and approve the required documentation to allow you and your pet to safely reach your intended destination.